 - Nausea or vomiting

-The CDC acknowledges this list is not exhaustive, and some more unusual symptoms have been noted throughout the pandemic — from cognitive complications to skin rashes.
+This list is not exhaustive, and some more unusual symptoms have been noted throughout the pandemic — from cognitive complications to skin rashes.

 A COVID-19 test can help you determine if you have an infection.
 You can also check the CDC’s interactive guide for advice on appropriate medical care.